timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

 # Query the data

-Turning raw, real-time tick data into aggregated candlestick views is a common task for users who work with financial data.
-TimescaleDB includes [hyperfunctions][hyperfunctions] that you can use to store and query your financial data more easily.
+Turning raw, real-time tick data into aggregated candlestick views is a common task for users who work with financial data. $TIMESCALE_DB includes [hyperfunctions][hyperfunctions] that you can use to store and query your financial data more easily.
-Hyperfunctions are SQL functions within TimescaleDB that make it easier to manipulate and analyze time-series data in PostgreSQL with fewer lines of code.
+Hyperfunctions are SQL functions within $TIMESCALE_DB that make it easier to manipulate and analyze time-series data in PostgreSQL with fewer lines of code.

 There are three hyperfunctions that are essential for calculating candlestick